herbig/seerbot/README.md

 ```

 # Emoji
 Mana and threshold emoji are provided under `resources/emoji`, and `resources/emoji_adjusted`, the adjusted version having bottom padding to properly baseline align them within a Discord embed.
-These are already hosted, and should appear.
+These are already hosted on the FourCores Discord, and should appear.
 To host them yourself, add them to your Discord server and update the `ElementEmoji` and `ManaCostEmoji` fields with their ids.